-So you walk into a charity shop or second hand store or you inherit an old chair from your grandmother and have grand visions of it looking totally cool in a new piece of fabric.
-But it can be a bit daunting, the prospect of doing it yourself – if you even have the skills – or finding someone to do it for you.
+So you walk into a charity shop or second hand store and spot a beautiful old chair.
+Or you inherit an old armchair from your grandmother and have grand visions of it looking totally cool again.
+It can be a bit daunting, the prospect of doing it yourself.
+Even if you have the skills.
+And what does it cost if you find someone to do it for you?
 What fabric is suitable and what will look nice?
-And what to choose so you will still like it in a few years time, rather than a quick funky makeover that you might only like for a little while?

 A vintage Lloyd Loom chair I transformed for a customer, using Farrow and Ball paint and a gorgeous piece of purple and grey patterned fabric.

-I have revamped a number of chairs for customers and to sell in the shop.
-In some cases I did it totally myself (the more straight forward type of seat) or I would come up with the design and hand the actual job over to a professional upholsterer.
+I have revamped a number of chairs for customers and to sell in my shop.
+In some cases I did it totally myself, when it was the more straight forward type of seat.
+In other cases I would come up with the design and hand the actual job over to a professional upholsterer.
 It is amazing to see a smelly and tatty old chair being transformed into a fabulously stylish piece.
 My advice?
 Go for it.
 There are just a few things to keep in mind.

 People are sometimes surprised by the cost of getting a chair reupholstered.
 It is however a mistake to think that just by buying a second-hand chair that needs new covers, you are going to save lots of money.
 Apart from the amount of time and material it takes to bring a chair back to life, it’s not about saving money really.
-It should be regarded as a different, far more interesting and exciting option.
+It should be regarded as an alternative option.
+A different, far more interesting and exciting option.
 Plus you are saving something from being thrown away by giving it a new lease of life.
-How cool is that?
+That is worth something as well.

 Here’s a quick comparison of doing it yourself versus handing the job over to someone else: